-Incidental fee recommendations are made by the student incidental fee committee on campus.
+• Incidental fee recommendations are made by the student incidental fee committee on campus.
 In some instances, the student committee recommendations are supported by general campus student referenda.
 Funds generated by incidental fees are used to fund student union operations, educational, cultural, and student government activities, and athletics.
-Statutory Authority: ORS 351.070 (3)(d)
+Statutory Authority: ORS 352.105